Subscribe to the 1440 Daily Digest

 In partnership with

 Good morning.
-It's Saturday, Jan.
-17, and in this weekend edition, we're covering a 3,000-pound trove of fossils and rock, a major AI company's decision to introduce ads, and much more.
+It's Saturday, Feb.
+7, and in this weekend edition, we're covering a rise in measles cases, the death of a football legend, and much more.
 First time reading?
 Join over 4.6 million insatiably curious readers.
 Sign up here.

 One Big Headline

-Explore the best resources we've found on dinosaurs here.
+Explore the best resources we've found on measles here.

 In partnership with Pendulum